EDITORIAL: WWE’s jarring portrayal of Bellas as both awful people and wonderful people is a poignant example of what’s wrong with their agenda

 I’m fine with corporations doing charity work, and to a certain extent utilizing their ostensibly magnanimous acts of kindness to further their brand image building.
 If big corporations send some of the profits that would instead go to corporate bonuses to people in need, great.
 WWE can, within the realm of good taste (as in three or four times a year, with some sense that they’re blushing at the very public acknowledgment of their good deeds), promote their charity work without it coming across as unseemly.

-But why oh why, of evBellaTwins_GG_220eryone on the WWE roster, would they choose to focus on the Bella Twins, including a quote from them talking about how much they love putting smiles on the faces of sick children?
+But why oh why, of everyone on the WWE roster, would they choose to focus on the Bella Twins, including a quote from them talking about how much they love putting smiles on the faces of sick children?

 First of all, if WWE is doing its job, those kids should be rejecting the Bella Twins showing up to hang with them.
 They should recoil at WWE sending these awful human beings and fear that they’re there for some ulterior motive.
 But WWE doesn’t do its job well when it comes to creating some sense of authenticity to the way their wrestlers are portrayed on TV.